Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

  - Add more flexible ability to merge multiple sf-mod files
  - Extend sf-mod-files format to include description
  - Extend with item, merchants, buildings, units views
  - Add support for any language i18n possible
- - Place all subviews in more appropriate position, probably with grid layout
- - Rewrite all inner code to MVC/MVP-pattern

 # Special thanks
  - This application won't be possible without information grabbed from this forum - http://spellforcefanforum.hostoi.com/index.php